math-a3k/django-ai/docs/apps/bayesian_networks.rst

 Each Edge between Nodes in the Direct Acyclic Graph of the Bayesian Network is represented here.

-Edges are neccesary for resolving dependencies between nodes, i.e. if Node takes another Node as a parameter, there must be an Edge between the Nodes so the Child is able to access his Parents.
+Edges are neccesary for resolving dependencies between nodes, i.e. if Node takes another Node as a parameter, there must be an Edge between the Nodes so the Child is able to access its Parents.

 The following fields are shown:

 ``Parent``
-    The "From" Node
+    The "From" Node.

 ``Child``
-    The "To" Node
+    The "To" Node.

 ``Description``
-    A brief description of the Edge (i.e. "``mu -> tau``")
+    A brief description of the Edge (i.e. "``mu -> tau``").

 Actions
 -------